apache/pulsar/site2/docs/develop-plugin.md

 Follow the steps below:

-1. Create a maven project.
+1. Create a Maven project.

 2. Implement the `EntryFilter` interface.

-3. Package the implementation class into NAR.
+3. Package the implementation class into a NAR file.

-4. Configure broker.conf and restart broker.
+4. Configure the `broker.conf` file (or the `standalone.conf` file) and restart your broker.

-#### Step 1: Create a maven project
+#### Step 1: Create a Maven project

-For how to create a maven project, see [here](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html).
+For how to create a Maven project, see [here](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html).

 #### Step 2: Implement the `EntryFilter` interface